draculess99/SafeStaff_AI/README_SafeStaff_AI.md

 SafeStaff AI is an agentic AI capstone prototype for emergency-room operations.
 It combines an XGBoost ER wait-time forecast, operational pressure modules, a nurse registry, a shift schedule, a multi-agent shortage solver, human approval, and an audit log into one Streamlit control-tower workflow.

 > **Prototype notice:** SafeStaff AI is a demonstration and decision-support prototype.
 It is not clinically validated and must not be used for real patient-care or staffing decisions without hospital governance, validation, security review, and human supervision.
+The system is intended to support nurse managers and staffing coordinators, not replace clinical or operational judgment.

 ---